Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/resources/software.md

 *I recommend plaintext for digital notes.
 More generally, any open format that isn't tied to a particular piece of software of workflow.
 Notes should last forever.
 Which is longer than software usually lasts.*

 - [Obsidian](https://obsidian.md/features) - Notes in plaintext and markdown formatting.
 Notable support of backlinks and a graph view of linked notes, custom themes, voice memos, daily notes/templates, and keyboard only support.
+Sync thrugh git plugin or paid upgrade (not released yet at time of writing).

 - [Simplenote](https://simplenote.com/) - Simple plaintext/markdwown notes with universal platform support and very competent syncing and backups.
+Great simple upgrade to a phones notes app.

 - [Standard Notes](https://standardnotes.org/) - Free, Open source, encrypted plaintext notes with syncing.